Wyoming, Minnesota

 Wyoming is a city in Chisago County, Minnesota.
-The population was 7,791 at the time of the 2010 census.
+The population was 8,032 at the 2020 census.

 History

 Wyoming was platted in 1869 when the St. Paul and Duluth Railroad was extended to that point.
 The city took its name from Wyoming Township.

 Wyoming served as the drop-off point for a Depression era kidnapping.
-In June 1933, William Hamm of Hamm's Brewery was released by his captors, the Barker–Karpis gang, following a collection of a $100,000 ransom payment ($1.825 mil. in 2015 dollars).
+In June 1933, William Hamm of Hamm's Brewery was released by his captors, the Barker–Karpis gang, following collection of a $100,000 ransom payment ($1.825 mil. in 2015 dollars).

 Geography

 According to the United States Census Bureau, the city has a total area of 21.29 sqmi, of which 20.26 sqmi is land and 1.03 sqmi is water.
 Wyoming is located along the South Branch of the Sunrise River.

 Interstate 35 serves as a main route for the community.